 We built this customer a landing page but left out an important form tracking element, which resulted in lost leads.
 This reseller demanded a $2,000 refund and gave Semify a 3 on the NPS survey.

-- During the initial incident, Semify PPC analysts showed intense urgency responding to our mistake.
-We used our core value of Accountability to own this mistake without making excuses to this reseller.
+- During the initial incident, Semify PPC analysts showed intense urgency in responding to our mistake.
+We used our core value of accountability to own this mistake without making excuses.

-- The Account Manager actively listened to the complaints from this reseller in order to make positive changes.
-Our company President got on the phone repeatedly with the reseller to hear his concerns in person.
+- The account manager actively listened to the complaints from this reseller in order to make positive changes.
+Our company president got on the phone repeatedly with the reseller to hear his concerns first-hand.

-- On the last NPS survey this reseller took, they scored a 10.
+- On the last NPS survey this reseller took, they gave us a score of 10.

 All companies make mistakes.
 What matters is how you respond to those mistakes.